spoichiche/KodiAmvTrackerPlugin/README.md

 Before installing this plugin, ensure the following:

 - You have a working installation of [Kodi](https://kodi.tv/) (version 21 "Omega" or newer recommended)
-- You have [AmvTracker](https://github.com/bsobotka/amv_tracker) running locally or on your home network
+- You have [AmvTracker](https://github.com/bsobotka/amv_tracker) installed locally on your machine
-- Your AMV library is indexed and accessible through the AmvTracker API
+- Your AMV library is accessible through Kodi and indexed in AmvTracker

 ---